How JAS ROM Therapy Can Help

 Both Static Progressive Stretch (SPS) and Dynamic Splinting (DS) are time-honored and proven treatment techniques, used to permanently stretch shortened tissues and restore joint mobility.
 Both work by applying low intensity, long duration stretch, however each does so with differing forces and treatment protocols.

 JAS lets you select the best ROM therapy option for you – SPS or DS – based on your symptoms, diagnosis, and therapy approach that fits your lifestyle.
-With five complete product lines to choose from: JAS SPS (Adult and Pediatric), JAS EZ Turnbuckle, international market JAS GL, JAS Dynamic and JAS Advance Dynamic ROM, JAS has you covered.
+With five complete product lines to choose from: JAS SPS (Adult and Pediatric), JAS EZ Turnbuckle, international market JAS GL, JAS Dynamic and Advance Dynamic, JAS has you covered.

 What Is Static Progressive Stretch?